ningshi/ATEN/README.md

   [1] "!Gene1"

   # We can find the result is not a list of PIs but the final Boolean function.
-  # And the final Boolean function  "Gene10&!Gene4" contains the true input node (i.e. Gene10) and a false input node (i.e. Gene4).
   # In this way, Step.6 is not required.
   # There are two reasons:
   # 1) only 1 PI left after eliminating the non-important ones;